In general, business expenses that are necessary to generate taxable revenues are fully tax deductible.

-A taxpayer may claim a reduction of its taxable profits for donations made for humanitarian, disabled, charitable, scientific, educational, medical, sports, cultural, ecological, and religious purposes to residents of Slovenia or of EU or European Economic Area (EEA) member states, up to 0.3% of the taxable person’s taxable revenues.
-An additional allowance of 0.2% of the taxpayers’ taxable revenues is available for payments made for cultural purposes and to voluntary organisations that work for the public interest to protect the public from natural and other disasters.
+A taxpayer may claim a reduction of its taxable profits for donations made for humanitarian, disabled, charitable, scientific, educational, medical, sports, cultural, ecological, and religious purposes to residents of Slovenia or of EU or European Economic Area (EEA) member states, up to 1% of the taxable person’s taxable revenues.
+An additional allowance of 0.2% of the taxpayers’ taxable revenue is available for payments made for cultural and sport purposes and to voluntary organisations that work for the public interest to protect the public from natural and other disasters.

-The costs of benefits in kind are also tax deductible if such benefits are taxed for the individual under the Personal Income Tax Act.
+The costs of benefits in kind are also tax deductible if such benefits are taxed for the individual under the PIT Act.

 Fines and penalties

-Costs relating to compulsory collection of taxes and other levies are, in accordance with Slovene legislation, not tax deductible.
+Costs relating to compulsory collection of taxes and other levies are, in accordance with Slovene legislation, tax non-deductible.